HaithamHany/vhdl-four-bit-adder-multiregister-system/README.md

   Built from cascading full adders, which themselves use half adders internally.
 It handles carry propagation and outputs a 4-bit sum and a carry-out.

 - **Registers (A, B, and Sum)**
-  Three separate 4-bit registers controlled by button inputs.
+  Three separate D flip-flop–based 4-bit registers controlled by button inputs.
 You can load operand A, operand B, and then store the result using the center button.

 - **Debounce Module**
   Each button is debounced to prevent glitches due to mechanical bouncing.